kirenz/ds-python/docs/data.md

 scaler = RobustScaler()
 ```

+##### MinMaxScaler

-An alternativte to standardization is **Min-max scaling** (normalization).
+An alternative to standardization is **Min-max scaling**, also called **normalization**.
 Here, values are shifted and rescaled so that they end up ranging from 0 to 1 (e.g., neural networks often expect an input value ranging from 0 to 1).
 We do this by subtracting the min value and dividing by the max minus the min.
 Scikit-Learn provides a transformer called [MinMaxScaler](https://scikit-learn.org/stable/modules/generated/sklearn.preprocessing.MinMaxScaler.html) for this.
 It has a feature_range hyperparameter that lets you change the range if, for some reason, you don’t want 0–1.

 ```Python
 from sklearn.preprocessing import MinMaxScaler